ChenHCY/AlgorithmsQuestion/README.md

 # PriorityQueuez:
-(Linkcode 23.
+(Leetcode 23.
 Merge k Sorted Lists)

 1. Java PriorityQueue(int initialCapacity): Creates a PriorityQueue with the specified initial capacity that orders its elements according to their natural ordering.